-However, although the disclosure of the Defendant's Manufacturing Process by the defendant is not the concrete disclosure of all manufacturing steps, the defendant discloses the manufacturing steps to a considerable extent as mentioned in (1) above.
+The plaintiff alleges that the disclosure of the Defendant's Manufacturing Process by the defendant is not the concrete disclosure of all manufacturing steps, the defendant discloses the manufacturing steps to a considerable extent as mentioned in (1) above.
 In addition, as recognized in B. above, the Recognized Defendant's Manufacturing Process, which is recognized from the manufacturing steps disclosed by the defendant, is recognized as not fulfilling at least Plaintiff's Step (a).
 Moreover, there is no objective evidence suggesting or leading people to presume that a manufacturing step that fulfills Plaintiff's Step (a) exists in any part of the manufacturing process which the defendant does not concretely disclose.

-Consequently, even if the defendant does not concretely disclose the whole of its manufacturing process, that fact does not affect the aforementioned holding.
+However, although the disclosure of the Defendant's Manufacturing Process by the process, that fact does not affect the aforementioned holding.